Weak Diffusion Priors Can Still Achieve Strong Inverse-Problem Performance: Experiments

 \section{Experiments}

 We evaluate our method on four tasks: inpainting, Gaussian deblurring, super-resolution, and nonlinear deblurring with additive Gaussian noise.
-For each subsection, we report the subset of tasks most relevant to the setting under study, while full results across all tasks are provided in Appendix~\ref{sec:additional experiment}.
-We evaluate each method using standard metrics, including PSNR, SSIM, and LPIPS \cite{zhang2018unreasonable}.
+For each subsection, we report the subset of tasks most relevant to the setting under study, while full results across are provided in Appendix~\ref{sec:additional experiment}.
+Additional comparisons with DAPS \citep{zhang2025improving} and DiffPIR \citep{zhu2023denoising}, Deep Random Projector, and scientific inverse-problems are provided in Appendices~\ref{app:daps}, \ref{app:drp}, and \ref{app:science}.
+We study sensitivity to measurement noise in Appendix~\ref{app:noise-sensitivity}.
+We evaluate each method using standard metrics, e.g. PSNR, SSIM, and LPIPS \cite{zhang2018unreasonable}.

-Unless otherwise stated, all experiments are conducted using publicly available pretrained diffusion checkpoints for the Bedroom (LSUN-Bedroom \cite{yu2015lsun}), Church (LSUN-Church \cite{yu2015lsun}), and Human face (CelebA \cite{liu2015faceattributes}) datasets.
+Unless otherwise stated, all experiments are conducted using publicly available pretrained diffusion checkpoints for the Bedroom (LSUN-Bedroom \cite{yu2015lsun}), Church (LSUN-Church \cite{yu2015lsun}), and Human face (CelebA-HQ \cite{liu2015faceattributes}) datasets.
 For each setting, we randomly select 100 test images for evaluation.
 For the ablation studies, we use a reduced set of 50 images.
 Detailed experiment setup is provided in Appendix~\ref{subsec:experiment_config}.
 Appendix~\ref{sec:additional visulization} provides additional visualizations.

-\textbf{Compute note.} Our method has a tunable cost through the number of optimization steps, whereas DPS has a fixed cost once the diffusion chain length is set.
-Experiments below are meant to illustrate the effect of weak priors, not to provide a compute-matched benchmark.
-Thus, we report final reconstruction quality using each method’s default settings.
-Appendix~\ref{subsec:compute compare} has a detailed discussion of compute and scaling, and includes additional experiments with strictly compute-matched settings that lead to the same conclusion.
+\textbf{Compute note.} Our goal is to study robustness to weak priors rather than to provide a compute-matched benchmark.
+We therefore report each method under its default settings; compute-matched comparisons are given in Appendix~\ref{subsec:compute compare}.